Dollar takes breather as trade concerns linger, yuan remains in focus

 Growth in the Canadian manufacturing sector accelerated in June to its fastest pace in more than seven years, the IHS Markit Canada Manufacturing Purchasing Managers’ Index showed on Tuesday.

-U.S. crude oil futures settled 0.3 percent higher at $74.14 a barrel after rising above the $75 mark for the first time in 3-1/2 years.
+U.S. crude oil futures CLc1 settled 0.3 percent higher at $74.14 a barrel after rising above the $75 mark for the first time in 3-1/2 years.
 Oil is one of Canada’s major exports.
+[O/R]

 Elsewhere, the Mexican peso firmed sharply on Tuesday after the newly elected president, Andres Manuel Lopez Obrador, sought to assuage investors, magnifying a global bounce in emerging market assets.